smoort/CarND-Traffic-Sign-Classifier-Project/writeup.md

 From the training data bar graph, it is evident that the images are not evenly distributed.
 The input dataset was enriched with two types of augumentations :

 1. Augumented with jittered versions of images existing in the training dataset
 1. Augumented with jittered versions of images downloaded from the internet.
+Below are some of the jittered images.
+![alt text][image4]![alt text][image5]![alt text][image6]![alt text][image7]![alt text][image8]

 The below bar graph shows the image distribution in the augumented dataset.
 The distribution has been evened out to a reasonable extent.

 ![alt text][image3]

+### *Preprocessing*

+1. The color image was converted to grayscale to reduce the size of the training dataset, thereby reducing the training time and cost.
+1. The grayscaled image was normalized to have 0 mean to keep the numbers small

 ### Design and Test a Model Architecture